Vec-QMDP: Vectorized POMDP Planning on CPUs for Real-Time Autonomous Driving: Experiments

 i.e., the fraction of simulations whose expansion-depth ranges are misaligned across SIMD lanes.
 We compute this metric only from the w/o-LB run to capture the inherent depth divergence induced by plain UCB.

 Fig.~\ref{fig:load_balance} shows that the throughput gain (w/ LB over w/o LB) increases monotonically with the imbalance metric.
-When imbalance exceeds $90\%$, load-balancing UCB improves throughput by ${\sim}24\%$ by aligning selection depths (via $d_{\mathrm{ref}}$ and $\mathcal{D}(\cdot)$) and reducing SIMD lane idling during vectorized expansion/rollout.
+When imbalance exceeds $90\%$, load-balancing UCB improves throughput by ${\sim}24\%$ by aligning selection depths via $d_{\mathrm{ref}}$ and $\mathcal{D}(\cdot)$, thereby reducing SIMD lane idling during vectorized expansion and rollout.
+As shown in Table~\ref{table::lb_quality}, this throughput improvement does not materially affect planning quality: driving scores remain slightly higher with LB, while safety scores remain comparable on both Val14 and Test14-hard.